shamrin/droplink/README.md

 ## Droplink

-Experiment to open Dropbox files from the browser, locally.
+Open Dropbox files from the browser, locally.

 Usage: